DeeMcCart/CI_PP2_HumbleNumble/README.md

 ## User Goals/ User Stories
 ----------------
+The basic requirement for users is to have access to a 'fair' game where they have a possibility of reaching the goal.
+* The game is a fun way of applying simple mathematical principles

 ### Site owner Goals
 * SO_01 As site owner I want to provide a fun, satisfying game which is visually engaging and highly interactive
-* SO_02 As site owner I want to closely emulate the Wordle design and user interface (to assist in user learning and ease of adoption for a large pre-existing user base)
+* SO_02 As site owner I want to provide a familiar interface for Wordle consumers (to assist in user learning and ease of adoption for a large pre-existing user base)
+* SO_03 As site owner I want to provide an interface which is uncluttered, free from ads, and not behind a paywall
-* SO_03 As site owner I want to include a mathematical learning experience into this game
+* SO_04 As site owner I want to include a mathematical learning experience in this game
-* SO_04 As site owner I want to provide straightforward, intuitive, consistent website navigation
+* SO_05 As site owner I want to provide straightforward, intuitive, consistent website navigation
-* SO_05 As site owner I want to provide a website, which meets current industry standards (html, css, javascript, responsive, accessibility, performance).
+* SO_06 As site owner I want to provide a website, which meets current programming, performance and accessibility standards (html, css, javascript, responsive, accessibility, performance)
-* SO_06 As site owner I want to provide an opportunity for the user to provide feedback, including reporting issues, or suggesting improvements to the Humble Numble site
+* SO_07 As site owner I want to provide an opportunity for the user to provide feedback, including reporting issues, or suggesting improvements to the Humble Numble site
-* SO-07 As site owner I want to notify the user that their feedback has been received
+* SO-08 As site owner I want to acknowledge to the user that their feedback has been received
+* SO-09 (FUTURE) As site owner I would like to implement scarcity - so that user can only access one game per day
+* SO-10 (FUTURE) As site owner, I Would like to be able to auto-generate new equations
+* SO_11 (FUTURE) As site owner, I would like to be able to track equations already used
+* SO_12 (FUTURE) As site owner, I would like to be able to set difficulty levels
+* SO_13 (FUTURE) As site owner, I would like to provide player stats - user can track # of attempts to solve, number of days solved, success rates
+* SO_14 (FUTURE) As site owner, I would like to facilitate users to share their problem-solving pattern (without revealing any part of the solution)

 ### First-time User Goals
 * FTU_01 As a first time user I am curious about what this site does, and may just want to quickly play a game
-* FTU_02 As a first time user I would like to be able to easily navigate the site and quickly learn its functionality
+* FTU_02 As a first time user I would like to be able to easily navigate the site and quickly learn its functionality (particularly if I am already a Wordle user)
 * FTU_03 As a first time user I would like to easily understand game rules
+* FTU_04 As a first-time user I want clear, timely and unambiguous feedback and interaction
-* FTU_04 As a first-time user I expect links and functions that work as expected
+* FTU_05 As a first-time user I expect links and functions that work as expected
-* FTU_05 I might be curious about the 'applied' options (think about what to call these) and wish to explore these
+* FTU_06 As a first-time user who is curious about mathematical equations, I want to practice mental maths using a puzzle solving game
-* FTU_06 As a first time user I would like to see my score and receive feedback on my performance
+* FTU_07 As a first time user I would like to see my score and receive feedback on my performance
-* FTU_07 As a first-time user I want to try out different mathemtical calculations and become stronger at these
+* FTU_08 As a first time user I would like to play on my device of choice (quite likely my mobile - reponsiveness)

 ### Returning User Goals
 * RU_01 As a returning user I wish to play the game, just because I enjoy it
-* RU_02 As a returning user I want to 'beat the computer'
+* RU_02 As a returning user I want to 'beat the computer' by guessing the solution within 6 tries
-* RU_03 As a returning user I want to track/ maintain/ improve my winning streak
+* RU_03 no time-out - can fit into small pockets of time as game will remain on-screen until 6 guesses completed
 * RU_04 As a returning user I definitely want to be able to see any equation which I didn't guess within 6 tries
 * RU_05 As a returning user I would like to receive a 'fresh' challenge each time I play (ie not an equation thats been used before)
-* RU_06 As a returning user I would like to receive only one challenge per day (to avoid being sucked into a timewarp of endless gaming)
-* RU_07 As a returning user I want to feel that the game is 'fair' and that I can apply my skills to playing it
+* RU_06 As a returning user I want to feel that the game is 'fair' and that I can apply my skills to playing it
-* RU_08 As a returning user I would like to be able to contact the developer and to provide suggestions for game enhancement
+* RU_07 As a returning user I would like to be able to contact the developer and to provide suggestions for game enhancement
-* RU_09 As a returning user I would like to be able to share my results with my friends (bragging rights)
+* RU_08 (FUTURE) As a returning user I would like to be able to share my results with my friends (graphic showing the pattern of result)
+* RU_09 (FUTURE) As a returning user I would like to receive only one challenge per day (to avoid being sucked into a timewarp of endless gaming)
+* RU_10 (FUTURE) As a returning user I would like to be able to track my statistics and to track/ maintain/ improve my winning streak

 ### Other stakeholder Goals
-* OT_01 As a parent I might wish my child would STOP PLAYING THOSE BLOODY COMPUTER GAMES AND DO YOUR HOMEWORK
-* OT_02 As an educator I might recognise the opportunity to build in some learning
-* OT_03 As an educator I might wish to suggest new equations to be solved by Humble Numble players
+* OT_01 As an educator I might wish to suggest new equations to be solved by Humble Numble players

 ## UX Design Decisions